james-t-larson/neutral-times-api/taskell.md

 ## Doing

-- Get a domain
-- Define feature spec
 - Show Articles from yesterday if no articles were generated today
+    > Use the application controller to define a single wrapper for content. anything passed into this might be called data:
-    * [ ] define v2 artciles
+    * [x] define v2 artciles
-    * [ ] content should be wrapped in an object so messages can be sent to the client
+    * [x] content should be wrapped in an object so messages can be sent to the client
     * [ ] send error http when content is old
+    * [x] needs to handle the initial creation of the project. if there are no articles at all
+- Fix issue with generating articles at weird times or not at all
+- Define feature spec

 ## Done